 Does the ring protect against STIs?

-In a word, no. The best way to guard against sexually transmitted infections (STIs) if you’re having sex is still the good ol’ condom.
+No, the ring does not protect against sexually transmitted infections (STIs).
+The best way to prevent STIs if you’re having sex is using a condom or internal condom.
+Dental dams, gloves, some vaccines (HPV and hepatitis B vaccines) and daily medications, such as PrEP for the prevention of HIV also offer STI protection.
 If you’re concerned about both pregnancy and STIs, doubling up with the ring and condoms is a great option.

 Want to learn more?